 As well as a weekly market from 1249 Bridgwater had a fair.
 In the Middle Ages fairs were like markets but they were held only once a year for a period of several days.
 The Bridgwater fair attracted buyers and sellers from all over Somerset.

 Medieval Bridgwater was also an important inland port but until 1402 it was officially part of the port of Bristol.
 Wine from France was imported into Bridgwater.
 Other imports included cloth, grain, beans, peas, and hides.

 In Bridgwater in the Middle Ages the main industry was making cloth.
 Wool was woven then fulled.
 That means it was cleaned and thickened by pounding it in a mixture of water and clay.
 The cloth was then dyed.
 In Bridgwater, there were also many drapers and tailors.

 Early in the 13th century a castle was built overlooking Bridgwater.
 In the middle of the town was the corn market whose name later changed to Cornhill.
 Penel Orlieu was originally 2 streets, Pynel Street and Orlove Street (both of which were named after people).

 In the Middle Ages the only hospitals were run by the church.
 In 1213 a hospital was founded by the East Gate in Bridgwater.
-There monks would care for the poor and the sick as best they could.
+The monks would care for the poor and the sick as best they could.
 By 1246 there were Franciscan friars in Bridgwater.
-They were called Grey friars because of the colour of their habits.
-Friars were like monks but instead of withdrawing from the world they went out to preach.
+They were called Grey friars because of the color of their habits.
+Friars were like monks but instead of withdrawing from the world, they went out to preach.